-Recipe: Serve this one with a spoon
+Recipe: Serve this creation with a spoon

 OK, confession time: I always buy too much of whatever spring or summer fruit is in season.
 Strawberries, blueberries, apricots, cherries, peaches!
 But I justify it by thinking "I'll freeze the rest and have fruit for baking in winter."

 Then, while we enjoy the fresh fruit in season, the excess fruit get buried in the back of the freezer in a 2-cup or 4-cup container.
 Until the next year, when the fruit's season starts again, and I realize I never used the frozen stuff.

 Hence the strawberries I pulled out of the icy depths this weekend.
 Just in time for California strawberries to start showing up at area farmers markets.
 Sigh.

 But I found an easy and yummy recipe that I think actually works better with frozen fruit.
 Strawberry spoon bread is from the New York Times Cooking site, but commenters there note that the style of cake goes way back, and is sometimes called "Lazy woman's cobbler."
 OK, I accept that, if lazy equates to "get in and out of the kitchen quickly."